LINWEN607/congregate/customer/post-migration-jenkins-to-gitlab-ci-duo-workflow.md

-# Post-Migration Guide: Adopting GitLab CI from Jenkins with Duo Workflow
+# Post-Migration Guide: From Jenkins to GitLab CI with Duo Workflow

 ## Overview
-After successfully migrating your source code repositories to GitLab using Congregate, the next step is to transition from your previous CI system (e.g., Jenkins) to GitLab CI/CD while enabling **Duo Workflow**.
+After successfully migrating your source code repositories to GitLab using Congregate, the next step is to transition from your previous CI system (e.g., Jenkins) to GitLab CI/CD while enabling [Duo Workflow](https://docs.gitlab.com/user/duo_workflow/).
 This guide provides steps to set up Duo Workflow and references the Migration Delivery Kit to assist in translating your previous CI/CD pipelines.

 ## Prerequisites
 Before proceeding, ensure you have:
 - Migrated your source code to GitLab using [Congregate](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate).
 - Access to a GitLab instance with Duo Workflow enabled.
 - Appropriate permissions to configure CI/CD pipelines.
-- A **Jenkinsfile** or equivalent CI/CD pipeline definition from your previous system.
+- A Jenkinsfile or equivalent CI/CD pipeline definition from Jenkins.

 ## Steps to Enable Duo Workflow and Transition CI/CD